King of Prussia

 Photo from Harkins Theatres

 The shopping concourse at SCOTTSDALE FASHION SQUARE was expanded westward in 1974 (in medium gray).
 A Diamond's department store was built on the west end.
 CAMELVIEW PLAZA -the mall next door- had also been dedicated in 1974.
-Its new Bullock's (in light gray) had just opened for business at the time of this circa-1977 plan.
+Its new Bullock's (light gray) had just opened for business at the time of this circa-1977 plan.

 CAMELVIEW PLAZA TENANTS 1977: